sylviavitner/sylviavitner/README.md

 - 🔭 Pursuing a **B.S. in Computer Science** with a focus in **Data Science** at **Appalachian State University**.<br>
 - 🤖 Currently refining a **Discord bot** that manages attendance and club member data using **MySQL**.<br>
 - ⚡ I strongly believe in **data privacy** 🔐, **open source**, **automation**, and **innovation** 💡.<br>
-- 💬 Always up to chat about snowboarding 🏂, Pokémon, animation, or movies! 🎥
+- 💬 Always up to chat about snowboarding 🏂, golf, Pokémon, animation, and movies! 🎥

 ## 🌐 Socials: